Creative – Graphic Designer – Visual Artist – illustrator – painter – drawer – photographer.

 Double major: Drawing/Sculpture – minor: Printmaking

-(This list is incomplete – I lost all records of past exhibitions and had to assemble this from memory)
+(This list is incomplete prior to 2010– I lost all records of past exhibitions and had to assemble this from memory)

 2016 ‘Cover Versions 2’ Wolveschildren Artspace, Ballarat March 18th – April 9th